 - 2 tablespoons brown sugar

-- Place the soaked cashews in a food processor or high-speed blender.
+- Drain the soaked cashews from their soaking liquid.
+Discard liquid.
+Place soaked cashews in a food processor or high-speed blender.
 Pulse for a few seconds.
-Add the Silk Nog and pulse until smooth.
+Add the plant-based milk and pulse until smooth.

 - Add the brown sugar, agar flakes, nutritional yeast flakes, and ground nutmeg.
 Pulse for a second or two to combine.

 - Remove from the heat.
 Stir in the rum.
-Set aside for 5 - 10 minutes, to allow it to cool slightly.
+Set aside for 5 to 10 minutes, to allow it to cool slightly.

-- In a separate sauce pan add the caramel topping ingredients.
+- In a separate saucepan add the caramel topping ingredients.
 Bring to a boil and reduce to a rapid simmer.
-Cook until the sugar caramelizes and the sauce thickens, 5-7 minutes.
-Pour this evenly in bottom of two flan dishes.***
+Cook until the sugar caramelizes and the sauce thickens, 5 to 7 minutes.
+Pour this evenly in the bottom of two flan dishes.***

-- Pour equal amounts of the the slightly cooled flan mixture over the caramel.
+- Pour equal amounts of the slightly cooled flan mixture over the caramel.